sloshy/scalajs-google-yolo/README.md

 If anything breaks with the official Google YOLO library or it becomes bundleable, you are welcome to file an Issue to get it fixed.

 ## License
-This Scala.js library is licensed under the MIT license as defined in LICENSE.md.
+This Scala.js library is licensed under the MIT license as defined in the LICENSE file.
 The Google YOLO library is currently licensed under the Apache License 2.0 (as specified [within the source code][2]).
 Usage of this library in your projects means acceptance of the terms of both licenses.